A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

 \subsubsection{Notification (NT) Research Theme}

-NT research themes had relatively high analysis results corresponding to three measures (i.e., sum of utilized data categories and types of data categories, number of types of data categories, and average number of data categories used per surveyed study) compared to other research themes in Table \ref{table:researchtheme}.
-In addition, the proportion of using context sensing and system sensing data along with interaction sensing data was the highest compared to other research themes according to the analysis in Section \ref{sec:resultsofdatacategorizationviasubresearch}.
-The reason that surveyed studies belonging to the NT research theme used various data categories on average compared to other research themes is as follows for each sub research theme.
-In the case of surveyed studies corresponding to the IFN (i.e., Identifying Factors responding to Notifications) sub-research theme in NT, as those studies predict which notifications interacts and in what context, various types of the mobile usage and sensor data are used to identify various contextual information ~\cite{visuri2019understanding, pielot2014didn, chang2015investigating}.
-In the case of Pielot et al. ~\cite{pielot2017beyond}, Pradhan et al. ~\cite{pradhan2017understanding}, and Park et al. ~\cite{park2017don} among surveyed studies corresponding to HNAU (i.e., How Notification Affect a User) sub-research themes in NT, various types of mobile usage and sensor data were collected to understand how notifications corresponding to various contextual information affect users.
-In the case of surveyed studies corresponding to NT/NM (i.e., Notification Timing and Notification Management) sub-research themes in NT, various types of mobile usage and sensor data were collected to find the right timing of notification or notification management corresponding to various contextual information ~\cite{chang2017smartphone, komuro2017relationship, anderson2019impact, lee2019does, dingler2017language}.
+NT theme studies collected and utilized various data categories compared to other themes.
+As shown in Table \ref{table:researchtheme}, the NT studies had higher values in three measures compared to other themes (i.e., the sum of utilized data categories, number of types of data categories, and average number of data categories used per surveyed study).
+In addition, the proportion of using context sensing and system sensing data along with interaction sensing data was the highest compared to other themes according to the analysis in Section \ref{sec:resultsofdatacategorizationviasubresearch}.
+The reasons why NT theme studies have utilized various data categories are as follows.
+Studies of IFN (Identifying Factors respond to Notifications) sub-theme utilized a variety of sensor data to predict in which context a specific notification interacts with the user~\cite{visuri2019understanding, pielot2014didn, chang2015investigating}.
+Studies of HNAU (How Notification Affects a User) sub-theme collected user interaction data to understand the effects of notifications according to various situations on users~\cite{pielot2017beyond, pradhan2017understanding, park2017don}.
+In addition, studies of NT/NM (Notification Timing and Notification Management) sub-theme collected various types of mobile data to find the right notification timing and manage notification in various contexts~\cite{chang2017smartphone, komuro2017relationship, anderson2019impact,lee2019does, dingler2017language}.